In this article, we’ll explore the most common types of protectors—packers and crypters—along with simple ways to detect and remove them.

 The GetString delegates have been replaced with string literals.

-In DiE, you can view all the decrypted strings.
+In DIE, you can view all the decrypted strings.

 The processed file often retains functionality and can make runtime analysis easier.